cavemandaveman/Docker-Subsonic-Libre/README.md

 ![alt text][docker] ![alt text][alpine] ![alt text][subsonic]

-This is a lightweight docker image for Subsonic, built on top of Alpine Linux.
+This is a lightweight docker image for Subsonic, built on top of [Alpine Linux].

 It uses a [Libre] distribution of Subsonic, free of licensing checks.